Acidified Foods Manufacturing School

 By definition, an “operating supervisor” is a person who is in the plant at the time product is processed and packaged.
 The operating supervisor is responsible for the use of adequate pH and time and temperature processes for rendering the product safe and for proper record keeping and control programs which will detect deviations from safe operating procedures.
 The operating supervisor may be the same person who conducts the processes and controls.
 However, each operation during each hour of plant operation must be under the supervision of a person who has been certified as having satisfactorily completed an approved course of instruction.
 In determining the number of persons to be certified, company management must consider the number of operating shifts per day, vacations, sick leave replacements, and other situations such as promotions and transfer of certified supervisor personnel.

-**SEGMENT 2 MUST BE TAKEN AFTER COMPLETION OF SEGMENT 1 **
+**SUPPLEMENTAL COURSE TO BE TAKEN AFTER COMPLETION OF ONLINE COURSE **

 Lecture 1 • pH, Buffering Capacity, Measuring pH: pH measurements and pH meter calibration, sample preparation and measurement, including examples of acid penetration and buffering capacity.